What is the situation at Austral?

 What testing is being undertaken?

-NSW RFS also sought the assistance of some residents near the Austral facilities regarding off-site soil sampling.
+RFS also sought the assistance of nearby residents regarding off-site soil sampling and/or a water use survey as part of the investigation.

 What were the results?